w3ntr/RunPro-DeathZoneVisualizer/README.md

 ## 🛠️ Installation

 1. Ensure you have **MelonLoader** or **BepInEx** installed for your game.
-2. Download the latest `.dll` release from the https://github.com/w3ntr/RunPro-DeathZoneVisualizer/releases
+2. Download the latest `.dll` release from the [Releases page](https://github.com/w3ntr/RunPro-DeathZoneVisualizer/releases)
 3. Place the downloaded `.dll` file into your game's `Mods` folder.
 4. Launch the game.
 The mod will load automatically.